SahasraKalwa/UK-ROAD-ACCIDENTS-DASHBOARD/README.md

 --Maximum casualties by Road Type.
 --Distribution of total casualties by Road Surface.
 --Relation between Casualties by Area/Location and by Day/Night.
+##Insights:
+--Cars has maximum casualties with 10763 which is 80% of 13661 total casualties.
+--